narges-abbasi/rock-paper-scissors/README.md

 Serves as the **enty point** of the program by calling game_play() method.

+### test_game.py
+Contains unit tests for core game functionality using Python's unittest framework.

+### players.py
+Defines an abstract base class *Player* and three subclasses representing different players types:

+- HumanPlayer - a player with a normal strategy
+- ComputerPlayer - selects a random choice from the options list
+- PredictablePlayer - a player who always play a fixed choice

 ## Future Improvements
 - Create a GUI Version
 - Include Timing
 - Consider Multithreading